kovi44/irrigation_node/README.md

 We don't take any responsibility nor liability for using this software nor for the installation.

 ## Quick Install
+* TO CONNECT VIA SERIAL AND ENABLE BOOTLOADER MODE: See [HOWTO](https://reid-projects.com/how-to-install-esphome-on-sonoff-4ch-pro-r2/)
-esptool.py --port [serial_interface like COM3 or /dev/cu.SerialInterface] write_flash -fs 1MB -fm dout 0x0 irrigation_sonoff_4ch_pro_r2.bin
+* TO INSTALL FIRMWARE: esptool.py --port [serial_interface like COM3 or /dev/cu.SerialInterface] write_flash -fs 1MB -fm dout 0x0 irrigation_sonoff_4ch_pro_r2.bin

 ## Author
 lukas(at)k0val.sk (C)2020